 Lastly, do you notice how all of these ways toward healing are focused on continuing to shine a light and live in light in spite of brokenness?
 Shining a light and loving the world and living so big and full of life that light breaks through those cracks in your heart?

 So, maybe you ought not waste another day worrying or waiting or moping around because there's so much life waiting for you if you step outside your front door and live it.
 There's so much wonder and glory and purpose and work to do beyond your broken heart.

 You CAN do it.
 You can do that work and your heart has a need to live a purposeful life.

 If you don't remember anything else, remember this: broken hearts are kind of like lamps.
-And a broken lamp can still shine and if you go after life with reckless abandon, if you let Life Himself fill you up so full of light and purpose and joy, if you understand that even when your heart breaks your Light doesn't have to, well then, darling, you can keep on shining too.A broken lamp can still shine & if you understand that even when your heart breaks your Light doesn't have to,… Click To Tweet
+And a broken lamp can still shine and if you go after life with reckless abandon, if you let Life Himself fill you up so full of light and purpose and joy, if you understand that even when your heart breaks your Light doesn't have to, well then, darling, you can keep on shining too.A broken lamp can still shine & if you understand that even when your heart breaks your Light doesn't have to, well then, darling, so can you.
+Click To Tweet

 Did this article help you?
 Share the love and leave a comment below!

 Need more on this subject?
 Get my ebook devotional, BeLoved: 14 Days on Love, Loneliness, Relationships and Redemption for FREE!